Suzanne Zukin

-R. Suzanne Zukin is an American neuroscientist and a professor of neuroscience who directs a research lab as a F. M. Kirby Chair in Neural Repair and Protection and director of the Neuropsychopharmacology Center at Albert Einstein College of Medicine.
-Zukin's areas of research include neurodegenerative disorders, Ischemia, Epigenetics and Autism and uses molecular biology approaches to research these disorders.
+R. Suzanne Zukin was an American neuroscientist and a professor of neuroscience who directs a research lab as a F. M. Kirby Chair in Neural Repair and Protection and director of the Neuropsychopharmacology Center at Albert Einstein College of Medicine.
+Zukin's areas of research include neurodegenerative disorders, ischemia, epigenetics and autism and uses molecular biology approaches to research these disorders.
 Zukin has made seminal contributions to the understanding of NMDA and AMPA receptor function and activity.

 Early career

 After receiving a bachelor's degree from Bryn Mawr College in 1970, Zukin started her path as a molecular biologist with an understanding of protein structure-function relationships while working on her doctoral dissertation with Donald P. Hollis at Johns Hopkins Medical School.
 She subsequently pursued postdoctoral work with Daniel E. Koshland Jr. at UC Berkeley where she investigated ligand binding and conformational changes in sensory receptors.

 Neuroscience career and research

 In 1977 Suzanne Zukin joined the department of Biochemistry at Albert Einstein College of Medicine.

 Currently, the lab is part of the Neuroscience department at Albert Einstein, where Zukin presides as Director of the Neurophsycopharmacology Center and F.M.
 Kirby Chair in Neural Repair and Protection.

 Currently, the lab is pursuing the following research questions related to molecular mechanisms of dysregulation of gene expression of synaptic proteins: